Open source eCommerce software—like other business software—can make or break you.

 - If you have trouble making it do exactly what you want it to do, you can turn to the OsCommerce community’s years of growth and experience working with the software.
 While support from the company comes at a fee, the user community is an excellent resource for finding aid among other retailers and developers.

 osCommerce has partnered with a hosting company, allowing you to use a hosted version of the platform without needing any bonus technical knowledge.
 Pricing for the hosted version starts at $8 per month.
+Interested in software with similar features?
+These osCommerce alternatives could be what you are looking for.

 Screenshot of PrestaShop’s dashboard